AhmadSaleh2001/Digital-Electronic-Projects/EvaluateFunction/README.md

 The program generates a truth table that covers all possible combinations of values for the variables in the equation.
 It evaluates each row of the truth table by substituting the variable values into the equation and computing the corresponding output value.

-## Prefix Notation Conversion
+## Postfix Notation Conversion

-To facilitate efficient evaluation, the project utilizes the conversion of equations to prefix notation.
-By converting the equation to prefix notation, it simplifies the evaluation process and allows for easier parsing and computation.
+To facilitate efficient evaluation, the project utilizes the conversion of equations to postfix notation.
+By converting the equation to postfix notation, it simplifies the evaluation process and allows for easier parsing and computation.
 This approach enables the project to handle complex equations with multiple variables and operators effectively.

 ## Usage